Heritage Tree Program

-The Heritage Tree Program was initiated by PlantAmnesty in partnership with the City of Seattle in 1996.
+The Heritage Tree Program was initiated by PlantAmnesty in 1996.
+A few years later, the city became a cosponsor.
 The first Heritage Tree was recognized jointly by the City of Seattle and PlantAmnesty in 1996.
 There are now many more!

 Heritage trees may be on either City or private property.
 Each candidate tree is assessed by a certified arborist and evaluated by a review committee.
 Trees can be nominated as an individual or a collection, but must have the owner's approval and meet criteria for health in addition to being selected according to one of the following categories: